ppseprus/aurora-cli/README.md

 # Aurora Forecast CLI

-A command-line tool that provides aurora visibility forecasts based on a given location and NOAA's Planetary K-index data.

-## Overview

-Aurora Forecast CLI retrieves latest geomagnetic forecast data from NOAA and calculates the probability of aurora visibility at any location on Earth.
-The tool uses your latitude to determine viewing probability based on the current and forecasted Kp index values.
+A CLI that retrieves the latest geomagnetic forecast data and calculates the probability of aurora visibility at any location on Earth.
+The tool uses the latitude of a given location to determine viewing probability based on current and forecasted geomagnetic activity indices.

-## Features

-- **Location-based forecasts**: Enter any city or location worldwide
-- **Latest NOAA data**: Fetches current Planetary K-index forecasts
-- **Probability calculation**: Automatic calculation based on latitude and Kp index
-- **Color-coded output**: Easy-to-read formatted tables (auto-disables for non-TTY)
-- **Detailed explanations**: Built-in help for understanding aurora probability
-- **Flexible CLI**: Multiple input formats and standard command-line options

-## Requirements
+## Installation

+### Dependencies

 - `bash` (version 3.2+)
 - `curl` — for API requests
 - `column` — for table formatting
 - `jq` — for JSON parsing

-### Dependencies

 _Note: `curl` and `column` are usually pre-installed._